Click on a link to be taken to the entry below.

 Director: Alexandros Tsamis, Ph.D., Associate Director

 The Center for Architecture Science and Ecology (CASE) conducts interdisciplinary research focused on next generation building technologies for a sustainable built environment.
 We address the need for accelerated innovation of radically new architectural systems capable of harnessing local ecological energy, and integrating better with both human and natural systems.
 Formerly located in Manhattan, CASE moved earlier this year to a new 5,600-square-foot space in Industry City in Brooklyn.
-Industry City is an innovative ecosystem of some 450 start-up technology firms, artisans designers, and businesses, and is designed to foster networking and sharing of ideas.
-CASE also has offices and laboratories in the Rensselaer campus in Troy, NY, where interdisplinary teams combine advanced architectural and engineering practices with scientific research through a unique and intensive collaboration.
+Industry City is an innovative ecosystem of some 450 start-up technology firms, artisans, designers, and businesses, and is designed to foster networking and sharing of ideas.
+CASE also has offices and laboratories in the Rensselaer campus in Troy, NY, where interdisciplinary teams combine advanced architectural and engineering practices with scientific research through a unique and intensive collaboration.
 Rensselaer’s School of Architecture frames its advanced degree program in Built Ecologies—focused on fostering the next generation of researchers, who are able to provide performance-driven building technologies in support of clean, self-sustaining built environments—around CASE.

 Affiliated Faculty: M. Amitay, T. Borca-Tasciuc, J. Braasch, C. Collins, D. Comodromos, N. Diniz, J. Dordick, J. Draper, J. Gowdy, R. Hull, M. Jensen, L. Kalipoliti, N. Koratkar, K.V.
 Lakshmi, C. Letchford, M-L. Kokko, L. McGown, D. McGuinness, A. Oberai, C. Perry, T. Rainey, A. Tsamis, N. Xiang